mflx/academic-kickstart-alt/content/talk/ProductCoaching-ProductCamp19.md

 event_url: http://www.productcampberlin.org/
 location: Berlin, Deutschland
 summary: Product Coaching - what it is and what it could do.
-abstract: "What is Product Coaching, how can it help you and your organization, how does it differ to a regular Agile Coach / team coach."
+abstract: "What is Product Coaching; how can it help you and your organization; how does it differ to a regular Agile Coach / team coach."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.